redux-orm/redux-orm/README.md

 - `toModelArray()`: returns the objects represented by the `QuerySet` as an array of `Model` instances objects.
 - `count()`: returns the number of `Model` instances in the `QuerySet`.
 - `exists()`: return `true` if number of entities is more than 0, else `false`.
 - `filter(filterArg)`: returns a new `QuerySet` representing the records from the parent QuerySet that pass the filter.
-For `filterArg`, you can either pass an object that `redux-orm` tries to match to the entities, or a function that returns `true` if you want to have it in the new `QuerySet`, `false` if not.
+For `filterArg`, you can either pass an object that Redux-ORM tries to match to the entities, or a function that returns `true` if you want to have it in the new `QuerySet`, `false` if not.
 The function receives a model instance as its sole argument.
 - `exclude` returns a new `QuerySet` represeting entities in the parent QuerySet that do not pass the filter.
 Similarly to `filter`, you may pass an object for matching (all entities that match will not be in the new `QuerySet`) or a function.
 The function receives a model instance as its sole argument.
 - `all()` returns a new `QuerySet` with the same entities.
 - `at(index)` returns an `Model` instance at the supplied `index` in the `QuerySet`.